simai/docara/stubs/site/source/docs/en/collections/collections-variables-and-functions.md

 Just as with site-wide variables, collection variables defined in `config.php` can act as defaults, which can be overridden by variables of the same name specified in the YAML front matter of a collection item.
-In fact, top-level variables in `config.php` will be overridden by variables of the same name in a collection’s array, which will be further overridden by references in the YAML header of any individual page, allowing you to set up a cascade of variable defaults.
+In fact, top-level variables in `config.php` will be overridden by variables of the same name in a collection's array, which will be further overridden by references in the YAML header of any individual page, allowing you to set up a cascade of variable defaults.
 For example: